hacker41d4n/winboet/README.md

 ```
 Get-ExecutionPolicy
 ```
-If it returns "Restricted"
+If it returns "Restricted" then run the following
-Then run
 ```
 Set-ExecutionPolicy AllSigned
 ```